 - Car loans are great when you don't have the money to pay for a car outright.
 Plus, it means you can break down the significant purchase of a first car into smaller monthly repayments.
 You have the option to secure your car against the loan (for better interest rates so you pay less throughout the car loan), or going for an unsecured personal car loan – which has restrictions on the type of car you buy, but fewer requirements on how you spend the money.

 - If you have a job, your employer might offer novated leasing options.
 This can bag you a brand new car of your choice, and it can have some tax benefits.
 That's because the car repayment is taken from your pre-tax income.

 - Borrowing money from relatives.
 You might be fortunate and have parents or family who are willing and able to loan you the money for your car.
 That's great, but it's worth drawing up a simple contract on how you'll repay them – as many family rifts have been caused by money.
 Plus, your family might not take too kindly to you modifying the car while you still owe them money.

 There are different kinds of car loans, but the following are some of the features you need to consider:

 - The repayment period.
 This is the length of time over which you'll be repaying the loan.
-Check whether the repayments themselves will be enough to cover the full amount or whether there's a balloon payment at the end of it all.
+Check whether the repayments themselves will be enough to cover the full amount or whether there's a balloon payment at the end.

 - Repayment flexibility.
 Can you repay a loan early to save money?
-If this is a possibility, it can be well worth looking for a loan that lets you make early repayments at low, or no, extra cost.
+If this is possible, it can be well worth looking for a loan that lets you make early repayments at low, or no, extra cost.